Staff

 Eliza Brandy

-Eliza Brandy works in the Environmental Assessment Division.
+Eliza Brandy works in the Infrastructure Practice Area.
 Eliza earned her BA (Hon) in anthropology from McMaster University and her MA in archaeology from Memorial University of Newfoundland.
 She holds an Applied Research archaeological license from the province of Ontario and has experience in Ontario archaeological fieldwork, artifact analysis, and report writing.

 Christopher Brown